 The first European Media Literacy Forum will bring together experts, teachers, media professionals, industry, audiovisual authorities, researchers, NGOs, and foundations with the aim of discussing MIL policies at a European level.

-The International Conference on Education and New Developments (END 2014) conference has extended its call for abstracts until 21 March 2014.
+The International Conference on Education and New Developments (END 2014) has issued a final call for abstracts, extending the deadline to 12 May 2014.

 - Oral Presentations

 - Company Presentation